 Jeff Van Camp: A hilarious week in Star Wars news

 I’ve never been a huge fan of Patton Oswald.
 He’s definitely a B or C rate comedian.
 But hey, everyone has their moment.
 Oswald’s moment was on Parks & Recreation this week.
 It may be his magnum opus.
 In a completely improvised filibuster, he lays out his entire vision for the upcoming Disney Star Wars sequels, and holy crap do they sound awesome.
 His 8-minute vision starts with Boba Fett escaping from the Pit of Sarlacc, and is followed by a love triangle with Lando, a severed Chewbacca head, and, yeah, even Tony Stark.
-Watch this.

-If that Star Wars filibuster isn’t enough to give you a nerdgasm, maybe this will.
+If the Star Wars filibuster isn’t enough to give you a nerdgasm, maybe this will.
 Harrison Ford has been trotting around doing interviews for 42, the new Jackie Robinson biopic.
 On Jimmy Kimmel’s show, though, things got a little awkward when Chewbacca showed up.

 Caleb Denison: Get a wing-up on this